 Dr. Chandrashekar (Chandra) Raman

-In his current role, Chandra works closely with Momentive’s customers to support their development efforts to grow the market for thermally conductive plastics.
+In his current role, Chandra is leading a team of application development engineers while continuing to work closely with Momentive’s customers to support their development efforts to grow the market for thermally conductive plastics.
 Chandra’s research over the past several years has been focused on the use of BN powders in thermoplastics, driven by growing demand for TCPs in LED bulb housings and other applications.

-Prior to his current role, Dr. Raman drove various aspects of large research programs, including one to develop a novel process to produce boron nitride powders at GE Advanced Materials.
+Prior to his current role, Dr. Raman drove various aspects of a large research program to develop a novel process to produce boron nitride powders at GE Advanced Materials.
 Dr. Raman obtained his Ph.
 D. and M. S. in Chemical Engineering from the University of Illinois (Urbana-Champaign) and also holds a B. Tech in Chemical Engineering from the Indian Institute of Technology, Madras.